FAQs

-Does Title IX only deal with athletics?
+Does Title IX only address equity in athletics?

 • Recruitment, Admissions, Financial Aid and Scholarships